mckinnon/simple-mastodon-verification/README.md

 **Tags:** wordpress, plugin, fediverse, activitypub, mastodon
 **Requires at least:** 6.1
 **Tested up to:** 6.1.1
-**Stable tag:** 1.1.1
+**Stable tag:** 1.1.2
 **Requires PHP:** 7.4
 **License:** GPLv2 or later
 **License URI:** http://www.gnu.org/licenses/gpl-2.0.txt

 ## Description ##
+Provides a General Settings menu option to define a rel=\"me\" in metatags for the whole site and also individual contributors.

-This [Wordpress](https://wordpress.org/) plugin menu options to define a rel="me" in metatags.
+This [Wordpress](https://wordpress.org/) plugin adds menu options to define a rel="me" in metatags.
 This is useful for validating personal blogs with [Mastodon](https://joinmastodon.org/) instances and to verify Authors of group blogs.

 This plugin was tested on Wordpress 6.1.
 Compatiblity with earlier or later versions is unknown.